An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Case Studies

-Figure~\ref{fig:timeplot} shows the computational times corresponding to each test system; here we only consider the CPU time spent on the SDP solver and assume that communication overheads can be neglected.
+Fig.~\ref{fig:timeplot} shows the computational times corresponding to each test system; here we only consider the CPU time spent on the SDP solver and assume that communication overheads can be neglected.
 In our simulation, we implement the algorithm iteratively; in each iteration, we solve the subproblems sequentially.
 In Fig.~\ref{fig:timeplot}, each subfigure contains two curves.
 One (distributed) is to sum the CPU times of the subproblems which need the longest CPU time in each iteration.
 In other words, we only consider the most demanding subproblem in each iteration and then sum the CPU times spent on these subproblems in all iterations.
 The average CPU computation time for the three cases are $1.28$ s, $3.33$ s, and $19.69$ s, respectively, which are substantially shorter than the one-minute cycles considered.

 Next, we show that the distributed algorithm is robust against random communication link failures.
 We model communication failures as packets drops.
 This means that, at a given iteration, the Lagrangian multiplier transmitted on any particular edge could be lost with probability $p$, independent of all other transmissions.
-Figure \ref{fig:robust} shows the average time of convergence needed over the day for the 34-bus network for $p=0$, $p=0.1$ and $p=0.3$.
-Note that convergence is achieved at all times.
+Figure \ref{fig:robust} shows the average time of convergence needed over the day for the 34-bus network for $p=0$, $p=0.1$ and $p=0.3$; convergence is always achieved.

+\textbf{Remark~1.} The results displayed in Fig.~\ref{fig:obj_plot} correspond to a centralized solution of \eqref{eqn:W}; however, we also performed simulations using a centralized solver (SeDuMi) to obtain a solution to \eqref{prob3}.
+However, the algorithm failed to converge most of the time even for the 34-bus network.
+We suspect that since there are duplicated variables in \eqref{prob3}, a naive implementation would be rather inefficient; however, a more careful centralized implementation (using, e.g., an SOCP formulation) is likely speed up \eqref{prob3}.